Vyral/base-template/_drafts/price-update-for-our-dallas-fort-worth-housing-market.md

 {% include youtube.html %}

-A shift is happening, but there’s still time to get your home sold for top dollar.
-Here’s how.
+<center>A shift is happening, but there’s still time to get your home sold for top dollar.
+Here’s how.</center>

 The latest numbers are pointing to an upcoming shift in our real estate market.
 Here’s where the market is currently: